test-orgn/remp/Campaign/README.md

 - JSON response data is not matching `NEWSLETTER_BANNER_RESPONSE_FAILURE['status_param']==NEWSLETTER_BANNER_RESPONSE_FAILURE['status_param_value']`

-#### Successful

 ### Error handling

 #### rempXhrError

-Custom event `rempXhrError` available if requests are configured with XHR.
+Custom event `rempXhrError` is available if requests are configured with XHR.
 It is fired on `form` element if XHR error is detected.
-Event contains following extra information in `detail` field:
+Event contains following extra information in `detail` prop:

 | field      | type     | description  |
 |------------|----------|--------------|